sdslabs/watchdog/README.md

 ## Features

 * Request SSH access to a server just by creating a PR to the Keyhouse repository.
 * Stateless and serverless.
-Watchdog runs on a single binary (can't make any promises on keeping this number the same though)
+Watchdog runs on a single binary.
 * Optional server activity logs to your favourite workspace like Slack or Discord.
 * Easy Installation and Configuration
-* Get notified when someone escalates privilidges or performs administrative tasks using `sudo` or `su`
+* Get notified when someone escalates privileges or performs administrative tasks using `sudo` or `su`

 ## Dependencies